 While looking at the prospect of doing business in India it would be prudent to see what options are available to a Non Indian company to invest in India.
 Since 1991 India has undergone a sea of change in its outlook toward foreign investment and global collaboration.
 Add to that the phenomenon called Internet and you really have an explosive combination.
 It's no wonder that software and Internet services have really led India's outward push.

 Outsource2india has been providing high-quality and technology-driven services to a wide range of global customers since the year 2002.
 Outsource to O2I and get access to proficient, professional and cost-effective services.
-Outsource2india provides a range of competent services which include call center services, data entry services, engineering services, financial services, creative services, web analytics services, healthcare services, photo editing services, software development, Research and Analysis services and a host of other additional services.
+Outsource2india provides a range of competent services which include call center services, data entry services, engineering services, finance and accounting services, creative services, web analytics services, healthcare services, photo editing services, software development, research and analysis services and a host of other additional services.

 While most of the policies are not specific to any industry, there are special provisions that relate only to the IT industry.
 Once you have decided to invest in India, the next question is naturally, how do I set up operations?
 There are primarily 2 ways to get your work done.